No products in the cart.

 My final thought on the Para 1911 Pro Custom 9 is that this was the beginning of the 2011 Rage.

 It may not have been the first, but for me, this thing really showed me that 2011s could be a real viable firearm for everyday carry.
 I wouldn’t say I like the 1911’s.
-I am not a 1911 fan, even though I’ve been reviewing them left and right — see Sig P938, Sig 1911 Tacops, Kimber Micro 9, or the Springfield Armory EMP4 Reviews.
+I am not a 1911 fan, even though I’ve been reviewing them left and right — see Sig P938, Sig 1911 Tacops, Kimber Micro 9, Springfield Armory EMP4, or more unique Browning 1911 Black label Reviews.
 But the 2011s are fantastic.

 Typically, in my final thoughts, I recommend whether you should buy something or not.